Just Found Out You’re Pregnant? Pregnancy Tips for Your Next Step

 So, you just saw those two pink lines.
 Whether this moment brings excitement, surprise, nervousness, or all of the above, this is totally normal.
 Finding out you’re pregnant comes with a lot of questions and mixed emotions.
-Let’s walk through your next steps – from confirming your pregnancy to choosing the right care team.
+Let’s walk through your next steps—from confirming your pregnancy to choosing the right care team.

 First Things First: Confirming Your Pregnancy

 Home pregnancy tests are remarkably accurate, especially if you’ve taken one after a missed period.
 While you might be tempted to take multiple tests (we get it!), and you probably will, what matters most is starting to think about your next steps.
-You can schedule a virtual or in-person intake visit with a provider at Oula as soon you’ve missed your period – we’re here to explain what your options are, listen to how you are feeling and support you on what comes next.
-There are lots of apps and methods out there for calculating your due date and it can be confusing!
-Your due date may vary depending on several factors, including:
+You can schedule a virtual or in-person intake visit with a provider at Oula as soon as you’ve missed your period.
+We’re here to explain what your options are, listen to how you are feeling, and support you on what comes next.

 - Your cycle length